Happy Valley, Oregon

-Happy Valley is a suburban city in the Portland, Oregon metropolitan area.
-Happy Valley is near the northwest edge of Clackamas County, Oregon, United States approximately 10 miles to the southeast of downtown Portland, Oregon.
-The population was 23,733 at the 2020 census.
+Happy Valley is a suburban city in the Portland metropolitan area.
+Happy Valley is near the northwest edge of Clackamas County, Oregon, United States approximately 13 miles to the southeast of downtown Portland.
+The population was 23,733 at the 2020 census, According to 2023 census estimates, the city is estimated to have a population of 28,409.

 History

 Happy Valley was originally settled by Christian and Matilda Deardorff after receiving 640 acres from The Donation Land Claim Act of 1850 in Clackamas County between a cinder cone volcano later name Mt.
 Scott and a knoll later named Scouters' Mountain.
 The settled region become known as Deardorff Valley, Deardorff Settlement and most popularly Christilla Valley (name formed by combining "Chris" from Christian and "Tilla" from Matilda).

 The city was officially incorporated in 1965 and remained a small community until the late 1990s, when it became one of the fastest-growing cities in Oregon.